shree998/Campus-Expert/submissions/module-1/community-assessment.md

 - Is there comfortable seating for all shapes and sizes?
 - Is there water or snacks available nearby?

-Answers to these questions for current community
+### Answers to these questions for current community
+* The community currently gathers in the engineering school at my campus.
+Some subgroups, such at the URMC group, are online-only.
+Most students live on or near campus, and will be able to get to meetings the same way they get to class, but it is a fairly long walk to unfamiliar buildings for most non-engineering students.
+The cost of space is free, for students, and most buildings have rooms which will fit different kinds of presentations - ranging from small and intimate to large with lots of tech re: microphones and projectors.
+Seating is the same as what students do for classes, so it is generally familiar.
+Water and snacks are available through vending machines fairly hidden in the basement in one building to on campus eateries that are not frequented by non-engineers, to on campus or off campus eateries that are far away.

-Answers to these questions for an ideal version of your current community
+### Answers to these questions for an ideal version of your current community
+* The community gathers around the entire campus, centered around collegetown, west campus, north campus, and central campus.
+Subgroups are encouraged and assisted with running more on-campus events so that members of the community have regular access to diverse activities in many different settings.
+Students are able to become familiar with tech at familiar locations, and then are encouraged to go beyond and attend activities at less familiar locations over time.

-Ideas on how to improve in each category
+### Ideas on how to improve in each category
+* Grow the community and the level of support by expanding activity offerings regularly into new locations.

 # Communication
 - How does your community get in touch with one another?
 - Is there an email group, a GitHub organization, a Twitter account, a Facebook group, a chat room or channel?
 - Could your organization benefit from one or more of those, or another way of communicating?

-Answers to these questions for current community
+### Answers to these questions for current community
+* The community gets in touch with each other through a handful of CS-related Facebook groups, newsletters, and private slack groups.
+Some have web sites, but most are limited to Facebook groups, newsletters, and  private chats.
+These communities have limited outreach outside of their groups, making it daunting and difficult to learn about the communities from the outside.

-Answers to these questions for an ideal version of your current community
+### Answers to these questions for an ideal version of your current community
+* The community does regular outreach to new students and students in other colleges by having activites advertised outside of the regular circles.

-Ideas on how to improve in each category
+### Ideas on how to improve in each category
+* Reach out to other student groups about including advertisements for events in their newsletters, including the campus-wide activity newsletter sent by administration.
+* Put up posters throughout the campus.
+* Speak to various classes outside of CS.

 # Culture